 Unisex Swiss Bold Rustic Brown Leather Strap Watch 42mm

 The Income Statement contains all the totals of your income and expenses.
 It is mandatory to submit this statement when filing for tax returns.
 It starts off with Sales/Revenue minus Sales returns to show your Net Sales.
 Then, you deduct your Cost of Sales to find your Gross Profit and then deduct your Expenses to find your Net Profit.

-In accounting, small business owners can read the figures in the Income Statement to interpret the profitability of their business.
+Learning accounting for small business owners can help you to read the figures in the Income Statement and interpret the profitability of your business.
 A high Sales figure is good, but a high Sales Returns figure is bad.
 A high Gross Profit can mean your Cost of Sales is low which is good, but a low Net Profit means your Expenses are too high which is bad.
 You can even spot exactly which expense is the culprit in the Income Statement and make decisions to suit.